KeepItSafe Cloud2Cloud Protects Your Company’s Data in Cloud Apps Like Office 365 and Salesforce

 For example, Microsoft Cloud’s Terms & Conditions states that “Microsoft isn't liable for any disruption or loss you may suffer as a result.
 You should regularly backup the Content that you store on the Services.”
 Similarly, Amazon Web Services Service Agreement makes it clear that they are not responsible for your data loss and that “You are responsible… to maintain appropriate security, protection and backup of Your Content…”

-In the past, it took several different tools from different vendors to provide enterprise-wide data protection.
+In the past, it took several different tools from different vendors to provide enterprise-wide protection of data.
 But a few cloud backup service providers have caught onto this market trend and have released a single platform that protects data from on-premise servers, cloud servers, mobile devices, and SaaS applications.
 KeepItSafe is one of those service providers.

 There is an easy way to achieve data management across multiple environments and devices.
 Investigate your options and you may be pleasantly surprised at the ease of implementation and use.